UniversityofBrighton/2023-iiif-manifests/episodes/urls.Rmd

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 1: Use a query in a URL
+## Challenge: Use a query in a URL

 Try searching a word in the [Europeana homepage][Europeana]